-How to find and remove large files on your Mac
+How to find and delete large files on Mac

 1. Find largest files with one click

-Here’s a short instruction on how to find and delete large files using CleanMyMac X:
+Here’s a short instruction on how to find and delete large files using CleanMyMac:

-1. Download the free version of CleanMyMac X and open the app once it’s installed.
+1. Get a free trial of CleanMyMac and open the app once it’s installed.

-4. CleanMyMac X will show you files stored on your Mac.
-You can sort files based on their size, type, and access date to see the large items that can be removed from your Mac.
+4. In the Large & Old Files tab, CleanMyMac will show you files stored on your Mac.
+You can sort files based on their size, type, and date to see the large items that can be removed from your Mac.

-5. Select the boxes for the files you want to delete and click Remove.
+5. Select the checkboxes next to the files you want to delete and click Remove.

 2. Find large files using the Finder